babenkoivan/elastic-client/README.md

 ## Configuration

-You can create configuration file using artisan publish command:
+To change the client settings you need to publish the configuration file first:

 ```bash
 php artisan vendor:publish --provider="ElasticClient\ServiceProvider"